microsoftgraph/microsoft-graph-docs/api-reference/beta/api/connector-post-memberof.md

 title: "Add Connector to connectorGroup"
 description: "Use this API to add a connector to a new connectorGroup."
 localization_priority: Normal
-doc_type: apiPageType
+author: "japere"
-ms.prod: ""
+ms.prod: "microsoft-identity-platform"
-author: ""
+doc_type: "apiPageType"
 ---

 # Assign Connector to connectorGroup